-A librarian and volunteers operate our school library/media center.
-Every student has weekly library, media center and computer periods, part of which is instruction in library skills and technology.
+A teacher and volunteers operate our school library/media center.
+Every student in Preschool through fifth grade has weekly library, media center and computer periods, part of which is instruction in library skills and technology.
 Students are responsible for returning books on time.
 Lost or damaged books must be replaced and the student is assessed a replacement fee.
 Reference books may not be removed from the library.